richpeck/exception_handler/README.md

 ##### Config

-If you wish to change any of the default settings (below), you can now add `config.exception_handler` to your `config/application.rb` or `config/production.rb` file:
+If you wish to change any of the default settings (below), you should now add `config.exception_handler` to your `config/application.rb` or `config/production.rb` file:

 ![Config Options](/readme/config.jpg)